Andi Zeqiri: FC Basel (loan)

 On 2 August 2022, it was confirmed that Zeqiri had returned to his home country and joined Swiss Super League side FC Basel on a one season loan.
 He joined Basel's first team for their 2022–23 season under head coach Alexander Frei and made his debut two days later.
 The game was in the first leg of the third qualifying round of the 2022–23 UEFA Europa Conference League, an away game on 4 August against danish club Brøndby.
 He scored his first goal for his new club one week later on 11 August, the return leg in the St. Jakob-Park, as Basel won 3–1 on penalties to qualify for the next round.

 Zeqiri played his domestic league debut for the club in the home game on 7 August as Basel played a goalless draw against Young Boys Bern.
 He scored his first league goal for them in the away game in the Letzigrund on 28 August.
 In fact he scored two goals as Basel won 4–2 against Zürich.
 At the end of the season the club decided not to pull the buy out option and the player left the club.
 During his time with them, Zeqiri played a total of 53 games for Basel scoring a total of 18 goals.
 30 of these games were in the Swiss Super League, three in the Swiss Cup, 17 in the UEFA Conference League (where Basel advanced as far as the semi-finals, but here were defeated by Fiorentina) and three were friendly games.
 He scored 11 goals in the domestic league, one in the cup and six in the European games.

 Return to Brighton

 On 24 August 2023, amidst rumors of a departure and interest from other clubs, Zeqiri returned to training with the Albion.

 Genk

 On 5 September 2023, Zeqiri signed for Belgian Pro League club Genk on an initial three-year deal with the option for a further twelve months, for a fee reported to be around £2.4 million.

 Loan to Standard Liège

 On 6 September 2024, Zeqiri moved on loan to Standard Liège, with an option to buy.

 Widzew Łódź

 On 8 September 2025, he transferred to Poland, joining Ekstraklasa side Widzew Łódź on a four-year deal.

+Second loan to Standard Liège

+On 1 September 2026, Zeqiri returned to Standard Liège on loan, with an option to make the move permanent.